MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-MailboxAutoReplyConfiguration.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the mailbox that you want to modify.
+The Identity parameter specifies the mailbox that you want to view.
 You can use any value that uniquely identifies the mailbox.
 For example:

 - Name